 Option 1: Start your pawpaws from seeds

-- Pros: least expensive method; with the seeds from a few pawpaw fruits, you can start dozens of trees;
+- Pros: Least expensive method.
+Using seeds from a few pawpaw fruits, you can start dozens of trees.

-- Cons: you won’t necessarily get a cultivar that’s exactly true to the parent, and some plants don’t produce as prolifically as others.
+- Cons: You won’t necessarily get a cultivar that’s exactly true to the parent, and some plants don’t produce as prolifically as others.
 There’s also variability in fruit size and flavor between plants.
 Also, starting from seed will add 1 year to your wait time for getting fruit.

 Option 2: Buy young pawpaw saplings

-- Pros: you can select the exact cultivars you want from a breeder and get fruit more quickly.
+- Pros: You can select the exact cultivars you want from a breeder and get fruit more quickly.
 Buying bred varieties guarantees high quality, more productive trees with larger fruit size.

 - Cons: More expensive.

 No matter how you choose to grow your pawpaws, note that you’ll need at least two genetically distinct trees growing in close proximity in order to get fruit.
 Pawpaw trees are typically NOT self-fertile, so a single pawpaw tree will not set fruit.
-(Note: Some bred pawpaw varieties are supposed to be self-fertile.)
+(Caveat: Some bred pawpaw varieties are supposed to be self-fertile.)

 Can you dig up and transplant wild pawpaw saplings?

 When foraging for morel mushrooms in early spring, we often encounter floodplains full of pawpaw trees just starting to flower.

-While it’s tempting to try to dig up a few of the younger pawpaw pawpaw saplings to plant in our yard, the reality is that our efforts would likely end up killing the tree.
+While it’s tempting to try to dig up a few of the younger pawpaw saplings to plant in our yard, the reality is that our efforts would likely end up killing the tree.

 A single pawpaw tree puts off lots of runners, so wild patches are often clonal colonies extending from the same parent plant.
 Digging them up will cause more damage to the feeder root than the runner plant can sustain for successful transplantation.